alexhernandezgarcia/linux-config-utils/git.md

 git commit -m 'commit 2'
 ```

-### Fix by merging the current status with master
+### Fix by merging the current status with main

 1. Create a new branch that will contain the current status of the files
 ```
 git checkout -b detached-head
 ```
-2. Switch to the master branch and merge it with the changes in the detached HEAD
+2. Switch to the main branch and merge it with the changes in the detached HEAD
 ```
-git checkout master
+git checkout main
 git merge detached-head
 ```
 3. Resolve the conflicts and commit the merge

-### Fix by turning the current status into the master branch - might lose the commit history
+### Fix by turning the current status into the main branch - might lose the commit history

-This approach will potentially discard part of the commit history, but it is easier in case the merge of the old master branch and the current status is tricky, or you simply do not mind losing part of the commit history.
+This approach will potentially discard part of the commit history, but it is easier in case the merge of the old main branch and the current status is tricky, or you simply do not mind losing part of the commit history.

 1. Manually back up the repository, in case things go unexpectedly wrong.
 2. Commit the last changes you would like to keep.